Skip to content

 The only potential problem you’ll face with Winning Gear is getting it stolen.
 I’ve seen more than a few guys have their Winning gear disappear if they got careless with it at a fight or visiting another gym.
 However, I’m going to assume that if you spend $300 on a piece of boxing equipment, you’ll keep a close watch over it.

-With that said, all I can see that winning is that they’re the best and you should get them if you can.
+With that said, Winning is the best and you should get them if you can.
 I don’t care I don’t get any affiliate commission.
 I couldn’t do you the dishonor of telling you anything different.

 Rival RB2 Super Bag Gloves